mateusasferreira/poc_sqs_consumer/README.md

 # About

-This is a Proof-of-concept (COP) on how to build a simple consumer for an SQS queue with python and boto3
+This is a Proof-of-concept (POC) on how to build a simple consumer for an SQS queue with python and boto3

 # Requirements: